 Exercises and Simulations

 In A Journey to Sharahad, an exercise available in PDF, the participants role-play American business persons who journey to Sharahad looking for distributors.
-Even though both Americans and Sharahadans want to do business with each other, there are some substantial barriers present based on their cultural behaviors and communication barriers.
+Even though both Americans and Sharahadans want to do business with each other, substantial barriers are present based on different cultural behaviors and communication barriers.
 The author, Phil Darg, has generously agreed to allow globalEDGE to make this exercise available for download at no charge (for educational purposes only).

 A Trip to Mintana simulates a business meeting of Americans who have traveled to the fictional country of Mintana.
 The intercultural exercise allows participants to experience and adjust to different cultural communication patterns and to recognize some of the intercultural barriers in today's global business environment.
 The author, Phil Darg, has generously agreed to allow globalEDGE to make this exercise available for download in PDF at no charge (for educational purposes only).